jasmine-blush/popup_dictionary/README.md

 ### Easy Usage Example
 There's two main ways you can easily use this as a popup dictionary similar to something like Yomitan:
-1. When you're about to e.g. read a book in Japanese, simply launch the binary/executable to open the application in watcher mode with a tray icon.
+1. When you're about to e.g. read a book in Japanese, simply launch the binary/executable to open the application in watcher mode.
 In this mode, the application stays running in the background and waits for you to copy or screenshot any Japanese text.
 Everytime you do, the popup dictionary opens with that text as input.
-You can close the window and copy/screenshot new text as often as you like.
+You can close the window or keep it open and copy/screenshot new text as often as you like.
 Once you're done reading, simply exit the application via the tray icon.
+It is also possible to pause/unpause the watcher via the buttons in the app or the tray menu.
 2. [WIP on Windows] Assign **keybindings** to the commands ``popup_dictionary --clipboard`` and/or ``hyprshot -m region -r -- | popup_dictionary --ocr`` (replacing ``hyprshot`` with your preferred screenshot tool).
-This way you can copy any Japanese text, then press your keybind to open it in the popup dictionary; or press the second keybind to screenshot any Japanese text and open it in the popup dictionary.
+This way you can copy any Japanese text, then press your keybind to open it in the popup dictionary; or press the second keybind to screenshot any Japanese text and open it.

 ### Plugins
-> [!NOTE]\
-> When first launching the application with the default plugin (Kihon), four datasets totalling around ~280MB are downloaded and a database generated under ``~/.local/share/popup_dictionary/`` (Linux) or ``%APPDATA%\popup_dictionary\`` (Windows).
-This may take a few minutes depending on your internet connection and device specifications.

 There are currently two "Plugins" you can use for looking up text, these correspond to the two tabs at the bottom of the popup window:
 - The **Kihon** plugin is the default when launching the application.
 It runs entirely locally on your machine (after the initial one-time dataset download) and uses a mix of hand-picked methods and dictionaries for tokenization and looking up words.
 - The **Jotoba** plugin uses the API of the website [jotoba.de](https://jotoba.de/) for both tokenization and looking up words.
 To use it, you need an active internet connection.